micaeldias/laravel-single-file-routes/README.md

 ### Changing the base Route

-By default, all generated routes extend `MicaelDias\SingleFileRoutes\Routing\Route` which include both `AuthorizesRequests` and ` ValidatesRequests` traits from Laravel.
+By default, all generated routes extend `MicaelDias\SingleFileRoutes\Routing\Route` which include both `AuthorizesRequests` and `ValidatesRequests` traits from Laravel.
 If you prefer, you can have all your routes extend a custom class to add functionality that's available on all your routes.

 To do so, update the 'route-class' value found on `config/single-file-routes.php`.

-Finally, the route generators were created for your convenience, but you're of course free to manually create routes or groups if it's simpler for your use-case.
+Keep in mind that the route generators were created for your convenience, but you're of course free to manually create routes or groups if it's simpler for your use-case.

 ## Changelog